Kidney Disease in Cats: How to treat it?

 7/16/15

 Kidney disease is common in aging household cats and can be fatal if left untreated.
-Learn the potential triggers, and how a raw diet can alleviate the symptoms of kidney disease.
+Learn the potential triggers, and how a raw cat food diet can alleviate the symptoms of kidney disease.
 Your cat will be back to their old self in no time!

 The vet always remarks on the beautiful coats and good health of our 16-year-old cats. – Catherine B., Washington